aws/aws-k8s-tester/README.md

 **WARNING**: `kubectl` internally converts API versions in the response (see [`kubernetes/issues#58131`](https://github.com/kubernetes/kubernetes/issues/58131#issuecomment-403829566)).
 Which means `kubectl get` output may have different API versions than the one persisted in `etcd` .
 Upstream Kubernetes recommends upgrading deprecated API with *get and put*:

 > the simplest approach is to get/put every object after upgrades. objects that don't need migration will no-op (they won't even increment resourceVersion in etcd). objects that do need migration will persist in the new preferred storage version

+Which means there's no way in client-side to find all resources created with deprecated API groups.
+The only way to ensure API group upgrades is list all resources, and execute *get and put* with the latest API group version.
+If the resource has already latest API version, it will be no-op.
+Otherwise, it will upgrade to the latest API version.

+`eks-utils apis` will help with the list calls with proper pagination and generate *get and put* scripts for the cluster:

 ```bash
 # to check supported API groups from current kube-apiserver